-We launched our online brokerage business in 2012 and experienced significant growth since 2015.
-Between 2012 and 2015, we focused on continuously improving our platform and technology infrastructure.
-As our business is built on cutting-edge technology and a majority of our staff come from internet and technology companies, which differentiate us from traditional brokers, we have limited experience in most aspects of our business operation, such as trading, margin financing and securities lending.
+We launched our online brokerage business in 2012 and have a limited operating history.
+We have limited experience in most aspects of our business operation, such as trading, margin financing and securities lending.
 In addition, we have limited experience in serving our current user and client base.
 As our business develops and as we respond to competition, we may continue to introduce new service offerings, make adjustments to our existing services, or make adjustments to our business operation in general.
 Any significant change to our business model that does not achieve expected results may have a material and adverse impact on our financial condition and results of operations.
 It is therefore difficult to effectively assess our future prospects.